AnaHrnndz/OG_Delineation/README.md

             2. Create HMM file for each Core-OGs fasta file and Build HMM DB
             3. Run Hmmscan to assign seqs out Core-OGs to Core-OGs
             4. For each seq out Core-OGs, select best Core-OGs
-            5. Expand_hmm: Create a dict with all the OGs that have recover some seq           TODO: change name expand_hmm
+            5. Expand_hmm: Create a dict with all the OGs that have recover some seq
             6. update_og_info: Update og_info with all the seqs taht have been recovered
             7. update_tree: Update tree with all the seqs taht have been recovered
             8. write_ogs_info for recovery